Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 - Movies / VFX

-More and more often, what you see in a movie never existed in real life, and the actors may or may not even see the virtual objects they’re sharing the frame with.
+More and more often, what you see in a movie never existed in real life, and the actors may or may not even see the virtual objects they’re sharing the frame with on their virtual sets.
 In fact, the production of video games and movies are starting to merge into something very similar (more on this later).
+VFX studios are also huge users of photogrammetry to gather environmental data and accurate recovery of the camera track.

 A factory, architectural site, crime scene, construction site… the list is growing longer every year: all of these places benefit from having a 3D scan which can be viewed in extreme detail on a computer screen rather than visiting it in person.
 3D scanning and visualization helps crimes get solved faster and buildings get built within budget.